 4. St. Croix, U.S. Virgin Islands (USVI)

 St. Croix is the most far-flung USVI and it feels like a different world.
-The island isn’t full of large resorts, making it a good choice if your family prefers to get out instead of lounging on the pool every day.
-St. Croix is home to fantastic scuba diving and snorkeling, though, plus four national parks, mangrove estuaries accessible only by kayak, sugar plantations, and a historic downtown.
-You might be particularly interested in visiting St. Croix for a nighttime bioluminescence tour in Salt River Bay, one of only seven full-time bioluminescent bays worldwide.
+The island isn’t full of large resorts, making it a good choice if your family prefers to get out instead of lounging at the pool every day.
+St. Croix is home to fantastic scuba diving and snorkeling, though, plus three national parks, mangrove estuaries accessible only by kayak, sugar plantations, and a historic downtown.
+You might be particularly interested in visiting St. Croix for a nighttime bioluminescence tour in Salt River Bay, one of just a handful of full-time bioluminescent bays worldwide.

-Stay at the Buccaneer Beach and Golf Resort, the first hotel built and operated by a St. Croix family.
-A building has stood on the Buccaneer’s land since 1653 and The Buccaneer has operated as a hotel since 1922.
-The hotel has family cottage suites and lots of activities for kids, including complimentary water sports, a private beach stocked with games, and beach toys.
+Stay at The Buccaneer Beach and Golf Resort, the first hotel built and operated by a St. Croix family.
+A building has stood on the Buccaneer’s land since 1653 and The Buccaneer has operated as a hotel since 1947.
+The hotel has family cottage suites and lots of activities for kids, including complimentary water sports, beach games, and a Kids Camp.
 It also hosts local musicians, traditional fire dancers, and Caribbean stilt walkers.

 5. St. John, U.S. Virgin Islands (USVI)

-Also part of the U.S. Virgin Islands, more than 60 percent of St. John is a protected part of the national park system.
-I visited St. John when my son was an infant and I was taken aback by the island’s beauty.
+More than 60 percent of St. John is a protected part of the national park system.
+I visited St. John, which is also part of the U.S. Virgin Islands, when my son was an infant, and I was taken aback by the island’s beauty.
 I’m anxious to return now that my children are older and can engage in more activities.

-Exploring St. John’s National Park is a highlight of any visit.
-Trunk Bay is a gorgeous St. John beach and Trunk Bay Underwater Snorkel Trail is an easy and kid-friendly introduction to family snorkeling and marine life spotting.
+Exploring Virgin Islands National Park is a highlight of any visit.
+Trunk Bay is a gorgeous St. John beach, and Trunk Bay Underwater Snorkel Trail is an easy and kid-friendly introduction to family snorkeling and marine life spotting.
 On St. John, you can also hike through a tropical forest to the ruins of a sugar mill, with a short side trail bringing you to see petroglyphs that are more than 1,000 years old.

-I have two recommendations for where to stay on St. John.
-If ocean views, a pool, and easy access to the beach are your priority, consider Morningstar Buoy Haus Beach Resort.
-If you’d prefer to be immersed in St. John’s tropical national park, book a stay at Cinnamon Bay Beach and Campground.
-The campground is in the heart of the park and even has simple cabins for tent-adverse people like me.
+If you want to be immersed in St. John’s tropical national park, book a stay at Cinnamon Bay Beach and Campground.
+The campground is in the heart of the park and even has eco-tents and cottages for tent-adverse people like me.
+The Westin St. John Resort Villas is a good hotel option for families.

 6. St. Thomas, U.S. Virgin Islands (USVI)

-Just A short ferry ride from St. John is St. Thomas, which makes it simple to hit two of the three U.S. Virgin Islands on the same trip.
+St. Thomas is just a short ferry ride from St. John, which makes it simple to hit two of the three U.S. Virgin Islands on the same trip.
 When I took the ferry on a previous visit, the ride lasted about 20 minutes each way and was a fun part of the experience.
 Charlotte Amalie, the pastel-colored capital of the USVI, is located on St. Thomas.

-It’s great for shopping, but your family may be more interested in visiting the Pirate Treasure Museum.
-There’s also loads of pristine beaches and plenty of opportunities for hiking, snorkeling, and kayaking here, but I’d recommend staying on St. John and making a day trip of St. Thomas.
+It’s great for shopping, but your family may be more interested in visiting the Pirates Treasure Museum.
+There are also loads of pristine beaches and plenty of opportunities for hiking, snorkeling, and kayaking here, but I’d recommend staying on St. John and making a day trip of St. Thomas.
 That way you get to visit two tropical islands in one go without ever having to switch hotels.

 7. Puerto Rico